JeshuaT/Experimentation1/intro.md

-# Programming Psychological Experiments using python and OpenSesame
+# Programming Psychological Experiments using python and OpenSesame (academic year 2022-2023)

-**NOTE: we are in the process of completing this course material.
-All material will be formally released in April 2023**

 Welcome to this JupyterBook, which provides the course material covered partially in the course [Experimentation I: Programming Psychological Experiments](https://studiegids.universiteitleiden.nl/en/courses/114580/experimentation-i-programming-psychological-experiments).
 This course is part of the [research master program in Psychology](https://www.universiteitleiden.nl/en/education/study-programmes/master/psychology-research) at [Leiden University](http://leidenuniv.nl/) in the Netherlands.